Rajavin Parvaiyile: Plot

 Gowri returns to her native village, Thulasipatti, to visit her paternal uncle Pannaiyar, a wealthy landlord.
 Raja, a poor farm laborer, lives in the same village and is focused on studying to secure a good job.
 During their first encounter, Raja comically answers a riddle, which Gowri misinterprets as an insult.
 In response, Gowri's aunt sends goons to attack Raja, but he successfully defends himself.
 Despite the misunderstanding, Raja apologizes to Pannaiyar, and Gowri begins to appreciate his genuineness.
 She tries to befriend Raja, but he keeps his distance, uninterested in her advances.
 Meanwhile, Gowri befriends Raja's mother Rasamma, who works on Pannaiyar's farm.
 At a village festival, Raja rescues Gowri's friend Shenbagam from goons, which deepens Gowri's love for Raja.
 However, Raja remains aloof, refusing to believe in love due to a painful past experience.

 Raja's past reveals a tragic love story between his best friend Chandru and a woman named Shanthi.
-Raja had helped Chandru meet Shanthi, but her family obligations forced Shanthi to marry another man.
-Heartbroken, Chandru took his own life, and this experience made Raja cynical about love, causing him to push Gowri away.
+Raja had helped Chandru meet Shanthi, but her father disapproved of their love.
+In Chandu's absence, her father gently talked her out of Chandu's love and arranged for Shanthi to marry another man.
+Shanthi readily agreed without informing Chandru.
+After Shanthi's marriage, heartbroken, Chandru took his own life, and this experience made Raja cynical about love, causing him to push Gowri away.
+A few years later, Raja saw Shanthi along with her daughter (born to her husband).
+Her daughter behaves too immaturely for her age.
 Despite Gowri's efforts, Raja remains determined to avoid romantic entanglements.
 Gowri, having failed to win Raja's heart, decides to leave the village.
 Before departing, she visits Raja's house to return a book, where an accidental incident leaves her with minor burns on her legs.
 Overcome with guilt, Raja apologizes, and Gowri confesses her love, finally winning him over.
 However, their love faces opposition from Gowri's aunt, who refuses to accept Raja due to his lower social status.
 Gowri's urgent departure to meet her father Rajasekaran raises concerns that she might be forced into an arranged marriage, similar to Shanthi's past.
 Gowri's aunt further complicates matters by berating Rasamma for raising a son who dares to love a rich girl like Gowri.